 The affirmative vote of a plurality of the votes cast on the election of trustees is necessary for the election of a trustee.
-Accordingly, the nominees for election to the Board who receive votes "FOR" their election will be elected to serve as trustees.
+Accordingly, the nine nominees for election to the Board who receive the highest number of votes "FOR" their election will be elected to serve as trustees.
 Cumulative voting in the election of trustees is not permitted.
 For purposes of the election of trustees, shares for which voting authority is withheld and broker non-votes will have no effect on the result of the vote.